Moved from my Tumblr to here. Since Tumblr’s format doesn’t really make for good long-term posts.

 [Last Updated: Jan.
 10, 2022]

-A, A’: So here’s the blanket recommendation for anything written by Hagio Moto, because she definitely goes out of her way to write sensitively about issues of gender, sexuality, etc. (Though she’s also very much a product of the times, so YMMV.)
-If you don’t know, she’s also a super iconic and famous figure in BL manga history in general, since she was one of the first to ever draw on the topic.
+A, A’: So here’s the recommendation for Hagio Moto, because she definitely goes out of her way to write sensitively about issues of gender, sexuality, etc. (Though she’s also very much a product of the times, so YMMV.)
+If you don’t know, she’s also a super iconic and famous figure in BL manga history in general, since she was one of its first pioneers, so to speak.
 I think A, A’ is a good taste of what she can do, if you want to know if her stuff is for you.
 It’s a series of interconnected sci-fi oneshots.
 Viz apparently released this one a long time ago, in 1997.

 Ame Nochi Hare: This one’s an interesting take on the “gender bender” (yeah, problematic term, I know, but that’s what the category is called — feel free to suggest alternatives) trope in which five boys undergoes a body transformation every time it rains.
 It adheres a bit too closely to the sex/gender binary for my liking, but it does feature two queer characters (though neither of their loves come to fruition) so that’s something.

 A Night of a Thousand Dreams: [cw: dubious consent at the beginning, off-screen rape in one of the stories